 - fasting for at least 8 hours

 - duration of up to 3 hours

 Fasting plasma glucose test

-A fasting plasma glucose test screens for blood glucose levels at a single point in time.
+A fasting plasma glucose test screens for blood sugar levels at a single point in time.
 People will need to fast for 8 hours before taking this test.